websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 You can also specify a background image for a layout by [setting the layout style](#setting-the-layout-style) or provide a link for your image by [editing hyperlinks](#editing-hyperlinks).

-### Configuring the Grid Layout
+### Configuring the Grid Fragment

-1. Click the Grid element you want to configure.
+1. Click the Grid fragment you want to configure.
 1. In the Content Page sidebar, under the *Styles* tab, select the style options for your content.
 1. Under the *Configuration* tab, select the *Number of Modules* (from 1 to 6) to specify the number of columns for the grid.
 1. Click *Show Gutter* to show the spacing between modules.